blakeblackshear/frigate/docs/docs/configuration/live.md

     - stun:8555
 ```

-and pass that config to Frigate via docker or `frigate-go2rtc.yaml` for addon users:
+You then need to pass that config to Frigate via docker (see below), or create it as `frigate-go2rtc.yaml` for addon users.

-See https://github.com/AlexxIT/go2rtc#module-webrtc for more details

 ```yaml
 volumes:
   - /path/to/your/go2rtc.yaml:/config/frigate-go2rtc.yaml:ro
 ```

+See https://github.com/AlexxIT/go2rtc#module-webrtc for more details on configuring go2rtc.